top of page

 Final Thoughts

 The Osumi Canyon and Bogovë Waterfall day trip is one of those days that feels like a proper adventure - the kind you might not have expected to find on what could easily be a beach-only holiday.
-The fact that you can do it with a young child, come home in time for dinner, and have genuinely swum in a glacially cold turquoise pool and crossed a rope bridge over a limestone gorge in between - that's a good day by any measure.

 For the full Albania road trip itinerary including Tirana, Berat, Gjirokastër and the coast, head to our 7-Day Ultimate Albania Family Road Trip with a Toddler.
 And if you're planning where to base yourself on the Albanian Riviera, our guide to the best places to stay covers Ksamil, Sarandë, Himarë and Gjirokastër across all price points.